-Because people “slept” and were not “watching” is why compromise came in after the Apostles, and men created their own religions (Catholicism and Protestantism) and doctrines and called them “Christian”.
+Because people “slept” and were not “watching” is why compromise came in after the Apostles, and men created their own religions (Catholicism and divided Protestant sects) and many doctrines and called them “Christian”.
 This is also why Jesus foretold of this happening in a parable, in the which he also explained how, at the appointed time, his true ministry would be sent to preach the full truth to gather the true worshipers apart from the false worshipers:

 The beginning of this particular “harvest” where the tares are gathered out from the wheat, especially happened in the Philadelphia church age, approximately beginning in 1880 (the end of the Sardis church age.
 Remember in Sardis, Jesus warned if they would not watch, he would come upon them at an hour they did not expect.)
 Starting around 1880 the full truth was sounded out by a true ministry: salvation from sin, the sanctifying of the nature and infilling of the true Holy Ghost to live a sin free life, and the true, undivided unity and oneness of the church of God.
 (This absolutely is not to be confused with the modern day “ecumenical” movement where various Churches “unionize” but yet are divided on doctrine, and still are not completely delivered from sin.)
 Jesus wanted us to clearly understand this parable about the tares, so he explained it later in Matthew the 13th chapter: